Onidotmoe/U/README.md

 # U
-A bunch of Utilities in VB.Net made by an amateur
+A bunch of Utilities in VB.Net.

 Monogame 3.8.0.1641 - .Net Core 3.1